 Leaving the Scene of a Crash Involving Death

-Florida Statute Section 316.027 addresses the situation in which an automobile accident results in the death of any person involved in the crash.
-If any person involved in the accident dies at the scene, then the offense of leaving the scene under § 316.027(2)(c) can be filed as a first-degree felony punishable by thirty (30) years in Florida State Prison.
+Florida Statute Section 316.027 prohibits leaving the scene of any crash when a person involved in the accident dies as a result of their injuries sustained in the crash.
+The crime of leaving the scene under § 316.027(2)(c) is classified as a first-degree felony punishable by thirty (30) years in Florida State Prison.

 To establish the crime of leaving the scene of a crash with death, the State need only prove that the defendant left the scene of a crash which resulted in death—not necessarily that the defendant caused the death.
 In fact, § 316.027(2)(c) only requires that the crash “results in the death of a person.”